| Museum of the Occidental Hotel:A Living History Frontier Experience

 "deposited" their money, and Buffalos first bank was born along

+with its first hotel and restaurant.
 Over the years, the Occidental was to have many partners and

 owners, but always it played a central role in the development of this new territory.
 The